TehxDx/Manager/README.md

   - **embed**
     - help
   - **purge**
+  - **permissions** [!NOTE] If you are having errors, please use this commands

 > [!IMPORTANT]
 > These may change as the bot grows in development.
-Please keep and eye on the list.
+Please keep an eye on the list.

 # Features